LiquidSmokeX64/coffeelinux/README.md

 11: Edit "archuser" to your username in 2 places.
 Save and exit.

-10: Enter: bash /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage1.sh
+12: Enter: bash /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage1.sh

-11: Enter: g

-12: Enter: n

-13: Enter: [enter] twice, +1G
+13: Enter: g

 14: Enter: n

-15: Enter: [enter] twice, +16G (you can add more here but its up to you)
+15: Enter: [enter] twice, +1G

 16: Enter: n

-17: Enter: [enter] 3x times
+17: Enter: [enter] twice, +16G (you can add more here but its up to you)

-18: Enter: t
+18: Enter: n

-19: Enter: 1 then 1 again
+19: Enter: [enter] 3x times

 20: Enter: t

+21: Enter: 1 then 1 again

+22: Enter: t

-21: Enter: 2 then 19
+23: Enter: 2 then 19

-22: Enter: w
+24: Enter: w

-23: Enter: arch-chroot /mnt
+25: Enter: arch-chroot /mnt

-24: Enter: bash /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage2.sh
+26: Enter: bash /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage2.sh

-25: When the nano page appears after awhile, scroll down with arrow keys and remove the "#" from in front of the %wheel ALL=(ALL) ALL part, Ctrl+S,Ctrl+X to save and exit.
+27: When the nano page appears after awhile, scroll down with arrow keys and remove the "#" from in front of the %wheel ALL=(ALL) ALL part, Ctrl+S,Ctrl+X to save and exit.

-26: After Stage 2 finishes, enter: exit
+28: After Stage 2 finishes, enter: exit

-27: Enter: bash /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage3.sh
+29: Enter: bash /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage3.sh

-28: After first login, Enter: cd /
+30: After first login, Enter: cd /

-29: Enter: bash /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage4.sh
+31: Enter: bash /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage4.sh

 That should finish it off for you.
 Enjoy your new Arch Linux